google/WebFundamentals/src/site/monetization/ad-monetization/customize-ads.markdown

 collection: ad-monetization
 key-takeaways:
   tldr:
-    - Use Responsive Ad Units for all inventory.
-    - Look for opportunities to integrate ads throughout the content to avoid ad blindness.
     - Never place ads where they might interfere with a user's intended experience on your site; ensure ads above the fold don't push content below it.
+    - Always use responsive ad units; if smart sizing isn't enough, switch to advanced mode.
     - Maximize revenue by allowing text and display images to compete for your ad space.
+    - Look for opportunities to integrate ads throughout the content to avoid ad blindness.
     - Choose text styles that blend, compliment, or contrast your site.
 notes:
   targeting:
     - Ads are targeted based on overall site content, not keywords or categories.
 If you'd like to display ads related to specific topics, include complete sentences and paragraphs about these topics.
   testing:
-    - While smart sizing should automatically display ads in the best size based on the user's device, you should always test your ads on different devices and screens to make sure that the responsive behavior is working correctly.
+    - Always test your ads on different devices and screens to make sure that the responsive behavior is working correctly.
   images:
     - Advertisers have full control over how their display ads look.
 You can influence the types of display ads that appear on your site using ad placement and sizing, but you can't actually control the image content.
 ---